Keizaal/Keizaal/README.md

 ### Optional Mods

-There are a handful of mods that I have included that are disabled by default.
-These mods aren’t part of the main Keizaal package and are mainly made up of mods that rely on Creation Club content in order to function.
-If you choose to activate an optional mod, be sure to move the mod's plugin (on the right pane of Mod Organizer) **above all** of the plugins with the "Keizaal" prefix, unless otherwise instructed in the mod's notes.
+There are a handful of mods that I have included that are disabled by default; these mods aren’t part of the main Keizaal package.
+If you choose to activate an optional mod, be sure to move the mod's plugin (on the right pane of Mod Organizer) **above all** of the plugins with the "Keizaal" prefix unless otherwise instructed in the mod's notes.

 I will try to assist you in enabling these optional mods, however if you make changes to Keizaal outside of these few mods I will not be able to help you.
 Any personal edits you make to this list must be done independently.